Updated on 2023-03-14 GMT+08:00

 Scenarios

-An evaluation project evaluates source databases and allows you to migrate the database objects to the selected target database.
+• An evaluation project evaluates source databases and then help you migrate the database objects of source databases to the selected target databases.

 Procedure